smeghammer/site_as_svelte/README.md

 Note I have included the back-end database code in /backend.
 This doesn't need to be in the same location as the sveltekit code, but it does require a mongoDB with suitable database.
 See below for deployment and running.

-This is all stored in my personal github account in repo [site_as_svelte](https://github.com/smeghammer/site_as_svelte).

 ## MongoDB back-end
 This is required to house the back-end data driving the `/maps` and `/snippets` dynamic routes, as well as the `/admin` route.

 This uses the existing standard Docker [mongoDB container](https://hub.docker.com/_/mongo) image.
 It is run on localhost with standard mongoDB port mapping.
 It also uses a volume for persistent storage on the local filesystem.
 To first build, run:

-`sudo docker run --name mongo -v /home/sjewitt/dev/mount/mongodata:/data/db -p 27017:27017 -d mongo:latest`
+`sudo docker run --name mongo -v /home/path/to/dev/mount/mongodata:/data/db -p 27017:27017 -d mongo:latest`

 The data may be loaded from a mongodump, found in `/data/mongodumps/[database]`.